GEOG 332 - Analytical Exercise Agricultural Specialization in the Midwest and Great Plains For larger versions of photos, click on image.

 2. Discuss the role of the controlling environmental factors which explain the variations in cropping and livestock practices among the three study areas.
 (Three paragraphs maximum)

 3. Examine the financial data for these counties.
-For each one, calculate the
+For each one, calculate the a. average capitalization per farm acre (value of land, buildings and equipment)

 4. Which of the counties contains the most diversified farming practice?
 How does that diversification relate to financial health?
 Is risk minimized by diversifying one's activities?
 (Two paragraphs maximum)